-In our world of indoor cycling, celebrating music is a daily occurrence as we craft quality playlists for our sessions.
-It’s what we do best, right?
+In our world of indoor cycling, celebrating music is a daily occurrence as we craft quality playlists for our classes.
+It’s what we do best, right? 🎶

-Nevertheless, this special day provides us with a unique opportunity to take our music appreciation to the next level.
+Nevertheless, this special day allows us to take our music appreciation to the next level.
 Why not seize this musical “holiday” to showcase the sheer beauty of music?
 You could delve into songs with lyrics that revolve around the magic of music itself, or spotlight various instruments that make the melodies come alive.
-It’s also a fantastic chance to venture into uncharted musical territories, introducing your riders to genres they may not have explored before.
+It’s also a fantastic chance to venture into uncharted musical territories, introducing your riders to genres they may not have explored.
 Show them that the world of music extends far beyond the realms of pop and rock!

-Here are some ideas of musical themes you can use to create interesting and fun playlists:
+Here are some ideas of musical themes you can use to create interesting and fun playlists to celebrate a special musical day 365 days a year:

 The Music, Jake Tarry, 2:30, 126 bpm.